Now that's a difficult one! It would have to be enjoying a glass of Napa's finest.

 After a stint in the wine region, there's no place better for burning off the excess than the jaw-droppingly beautiful Yosemite National Park, on which more in our Great American Wilderness section.

-All this, and we haven't even mentioned the multitude of family friendly things on offer in California, ranging from the obvious (Disneyland, SeaWorld and Universal Studios anyone?) to seeing the sea lions in San Francisco and even just enjoying a bit of good old fashioned bucket and spade work on the many beautiful beaches.
+All this, and we haven't even mentioned the seriously impressive ski conditions in Lake Tahoe and the multitude of family friendly things on offer in California, ranging from the obvious (Disneyland, SeaWorld and Universal Studios anyone?) to seeing the sea lions in San Francisco and even just enjoying a bit of good old fashioned bucket and spade work on the many beautiful beaches.